New Town Plaza: Nearby facilities

-During the Anti-ELAB movement in 2019
+During the 2019–2020 Hong Kong protests

-New Town Plaza is one of the key locations for the Anti-ELAB movement, which originated from a peaceful protest held on 14 July in Sha Tin escalated into intense confrontations between the protesters and the police when the protesters were kettled inside New Town Plaza.
+New Town Plaza is one of the key locations for the 2019–2020 Hong Kong protests, which originated from a peaceful protest held on 14 July in Sha Tin escalated into intense confrontations between the protesters and the police when the protesters were kettled inside New Town Plaza.
 Sun Hung Kai Properties were scrutinised for allowing the police to enter the shopping centre without proper permit.

 In September 2019, protesters gathered several times in different shopping malls to sing for the song Glory to Hong Kong.
 On 11 September 2019, around 1000 people sang the song in New Town Plaza together that night, with crowds of people singing the song in other shopping malls around Hong Kong as well.